torvalds/linux/Documentation/driver-api/ioctl.rst

 avoiding all problematic members:

-* ``long`` and ``unsigned long`` are the size of a register, so they can be either 32-bit or 64-bit wide and cannot be used in portable data structures.
+* ``long`` and ``unsigned long`` are the size of a register, so they can be either 32-bit or 64-bit wide and cananalt be used in portable data structures.
 Fixed-length replacements are ``__s32``, ``__u32``, ``__s64`` and ``__u64``.